clement-boateng/Bruteforce-attack-demonstration/README.md

 ### Phase 1: Reconnaissance

-A network scan was performed to identify active hosts and open ports on the target system.
+A network scan was performed to identify open ports on the target system.

 ```bash
 sudo nmap -sS <192.168.1.6>